 The combined qualification makes it an attractive qualification in the employment market.
 Careers in Solicitor/Barrister, Investment Manager, Company Taxation.

-To become a legal professional, it is normal to pass examinations set by the Law Society of Ireland, and serve an apprenticeship for an additional two years.
+To become a legal professional, it is normal to pass examinations set by the Law Society of Ireland.

 This course prepares people for work relating to the following Career Sectors.
 Click to explore more...